Aghosh993/EL6483_EmbeddedSystems/build_tools/redmond_rodeo/README.md

 Now, go to https://github.com/Aghosh993/EL6483_EmbeddedSystems and download the repository as a Zip file by selecting "Clone or Download" -> "Download ZIP"

-Extract the resultant folder, also placing it in C:\Users\some_user\sandbox
+Extract the resultant folder to "C:\Users\some_user\sandbox" when prompted to tell the unzip utility where to extract to (under "Files will be extraced to this folder:").
+There should now be a "EL6483_EmbeddedSystems-master" folder within the sandbox folder.
+Rename it so there is no "-master" on the end.

 Now, launch the MSYS Shell.
 Go to the Start menu, type "msys".
 The "MSYS2 MinGW 32-bit" option should pop up.
 Click it, and the shell will launch.

 First, we will use the built-in package manager to update the system.
-Type "pacman -Syu" Once the update is finished, you will be prompted to exit.
+Type "pacman -Syu".
+If prompted to allow installation, type Y" and then press Enter.
+Once the update is finished, you will be prompted to exit.
 Just close the window, and click "OK" if warned that a process is still running.
 Re-launch the Msys shell as mentioned before.

 Once at the shell, type: "pacman -S make".
+If prompted to allow installation, type Y" and then press Enter.
 Once the command finishes and returns to the prompt, type: "cd C:\Users" then type: "cd some_user/sandbox/EL6483_EmbeddedSystems/build_tools/arctic_awesomeness".

 Now, you should be able to auto-create a new project.
 Type: "./mkproject.sh test f3" (for F3 discovery) or "./mkproject.sh test f4" for the F4 Discovery board.
 This will automatically create a new project in a sub-folder called "test" with the necessary Makefile and source code.